Skip to main content

 • Logs — Search and filter Kubernetes and system logs

-• Telemetry Relay — Export metrics to external platforms
+• Telemetry Conduit — Export metrics to external platforms

 • Notification — Get notified about resource health via email and in-console, and set up alert routing to Slack or webhooks